 Companies invested in by Bewater Funds assume a commitment to provide the following information:

-Audited Annual Accounts Yearly Annual Accounts (Balance Sheet, Income Statement, Statement of Retained Earning and Cash Flow statements) provided within two months following its formulation by management of the investee.
+Audited Annual Accounts Yearly Annual Accounts (Balance Sheet, Income Statement, Statement of Retained Earning and Cash Flow statements) of the investee.

 Detailed report of sales.

 number of employees at the date of report.